We outline what business owners can do before the end of the UK tax year to make the most of the available allowances and reliefs open to them.

 Business Asset Disposal Relief

 Business Asset Disposal Relief (BADR) was previously known as Entrepreneurs’ Relief.
-It reduces the rate of CGT to 10% on qualifying business gains, up to a lifetime limit of £1 million per person.
+It reduces the rate of capital gains tax (CGT) to 10% on qualifying business gains, up to a lifetime limit of £1 million per person.

 The relief applies to a disposal of shares in a trading company provided that, during the period of two years immediately prior to the disposal, you: